Immigration updates

 A study permit is a document issued by Immigration, Refugees and Citizenship Canada (IRCC) which allows you to study and stay in Canada temporarily.

 Study permits are not travel documents.
-If you apply for a study permit outside Canada and it is approved, most students will automatically be issued a Temporary Resident Visa (TRV) or Electronic Travel Authorization (eTA), depending on your country of citizenship, which allows you to travel to Canada.
+If you apply for a study permit outside Canada and it is approved, you will automatically be issued a Temporary Resident Visa (TRV) or Electronic Travel Authorization (eTA), depending on your country of citizenship, which allows you to travel to Canada.
 US citizens are exempt from TRVs and eTAs.
 If you apply for a study permit extension inside Canada and require a TRV, it is a two step process: you will first need to apply for a study permit extension, then after your extension is approved you must submit a separate application for a TRV.
 If you require an eTA when you extend your study permit, it will be issued automatically.

 You do not need a study permit if your program or course:

-• will end before your initial immigration status expires/ends (such as your work permit, 6 month visitor status, visitor record, stamp in passport, etc).
+- will end before your initial immigration status expires/ends (such as your work permit, 6 month visitor status, visitor record, stamp in passport, etc).

 Some students are also study permit exempt.